Generic Name: naloxone (nah LOX one)

 What should I discuss with my health care provider before receiving Narcan (naloxone)?

-You should not use this medicine if you are allergic to naloxone.
+You should not receive this medicine if you are allergic to naloxone.

 It is not known whether naloxone passes into breast milk or if it could harm a nursing baby.
 Tell your doctor if you are breast-feeding a baby.